CoFH/cofh.github.io/docs/glacial-precipitator/index.md

 to the configured recipe, the machine will start consuming [Redstone Flux](/docs/redstone-flux/) to produce the recipe's output item.
 Every produced item requires a certain amount of energy and fluid.
-When enough energy has been consumed for an item, the required amount of fluid is consumed and the output is placed in the output slot.
+When enough energy has been consumed for an item, the input is consumed and the output is placed in the output slot.

 The speed at which a glacial precipitator produces items depends on how much energy it can use per tick.
 This in turn depends on how much power is being